mha126/Customer-Churn-Prediction/README.md

-# 📊 Customer Churn Classifier (Tabular ML Project)
+# 📊 Customer Churn Classifier

 This project trains a **classic machine learning model** on a **tabular customer churn dataset**.